Table of Contents

 General actions if a child experiences a bruise in their school or program:

-There are 2 times when bruises should be addressed immediately:
+There are two times when bruises should be addressed immediately:

 - in the instances of bleeding disorders and child abuse